Snehal3117/Face-Mask-Detection/README.md

 # Face-Mask-Detection
-Face Mask Detection using Machine Learning Algorithm(implementing with existing dataset and by creating own dataset) This project is implemented in Python.
+Face Mask Detection using Machine Learning Algorithm(implementing with existing dataset and by creating own dataset).This project is implemented in Python.

 1. With Existing Dataset

    Dataset for this can be downloaded from kaggle- https://www.kaggle.com/search?q=face+mask+detection